 Running belt size – 22″ x 60″

-Why Do We Like The Sole F85 Treadmill?
+Why Do We Like The Sole F85 Folding Treadmill?

 As we mentioned, the build quality of the F85 is what will stand out when compared to its rivals, such as ProForm or NorickTrack, but it’s not just the build quality and long warranties that we like about this machine.

-The running belt/deck size is most impressive because at 22″ x 60″, we mirror the deck size of commercially rated machines.
+The running belt/deck size is most impressive because at 22″ x 60″, it mirrors the deck size of commercially rated machines.

 A 60″ running belt is suitable for walking, jogging, and fast-paced running.
 So whatever your fitness level, the Sole F85 should have you covered.